-HISTORY The manor house was built in 1590.
+The house is thought to have been built in 1590 and was listed as a ‘manor’.
 In the 1660s the Annereau [sic] family married into the Maléscot family (one of whose heirs was later associated with what became Ch Malescot-Saint Exupéry in Margaux in 1827).
 In the late 19th-century Château des Annereaux dealt successfully with phylloxera by grafting its vines onto resistant (American) rootstocks.
 In 1912 the manoir was painted pink in the Italian-style.
 In 1956 the vineyard was largely destroyed by extreme cold.
 An attempt to turn the land to maize (corn) failed, the soil not being rich enough.
 Libourne’s then mayor, Robert Boulin, proposed creating a Lycée Viticole (viticulture and winemaking school) here but this was eventually built in Montagne-St-Émilion instead.

 Owner | In 1969 local merchant Jean Milhade took a half share in Château des Annereaux.
 In 2004 his heirs sold this back to the other co-owners, Dominique Hessel–who traces his lineage directly to the estate’s original owning family, the Annereau–and his wife Marie.
 They have now handed over to their son, Benjamin.
 Another branch of the Hessel family owns Château La Tour Blanche in St Christoly, and Château Moulin à Vent in Moulis-en-Médoc.